Parker Horn's daughter and Jenny's older sister

 Early life and Fort Bragg

 Before the outbreak, Tasha lives at Fort Bragg with Sheila and Jenny while Parker serves with Team Ghost.
 She is old enough to understand danger more clearly than Jenny, but still young enough to depend completely on her mother.
-When the base begins to fail, Tasha's ordinary childhood collapses into blackout, gunfire, attic hiding, and the need to keep quiet while monsters move through the house.

 The Fort Bragg side story gives Tasha one of the strongest child-survivor origins in the franchise.
 She watches Sheila turn fear into action, sees her mother load and use a weapon, and learns that silence can be survival.
 During the attic attack, Sheila kills an infected intruder before it can reach the girls.
 Later, after Sheila is killed protecting them, Tasha has to accept rescue from soldiers she barely knows while still acting like the older sister.